 Riding through the dramatic mountains and lakes of Austria we bed down in Hinterglemm for 2 nights where we have a day off to relax or to get back in the saddle for a couple of rideouts.
 Either venture up to the Eagles nest- Hitler’s summer retreat or take a dizzy ride on the Grossglockner high alpine road, the highest road in Europe!
 You can also visit the ice caves in Werfen with their underground glaciers, or for the more adventurous, you can hire a bike and spend a day mountain biking along and down the ski runs in the surrounding mountains, using the many cable cars for the uphill bits.
 We then leave Austria and make our way through two national parks in Hungary and after crossing the Danube journey into Romania and our overnight stop in Timisoara.

 Nine countries in one tour, Dracula’s castle, mud volcanoes, bears and ‘the best road in the world’ this tour has it all.
-Join me for a tour of a lifetime!
+You will have a tour of a lifetime!

 We ride east to visit Corvins castle and encounter some unlikely sand dunes that are 500 miles from the sea en route to our hotel near the Trans-Alpine highway.
 After a good night’s rest we ride through the Transylvanian Alps over the Devil’s Path, this incredible mountain range is also home to a third of the wild bears and wolves in continental Europe.
 We then take on the Transfagarasan highway a road hailed by Jeremy Clarkson as “one of the best roads in the world… like all of the bends of all of the racetracks in the world joined together” as we make our way to Brasov for a two night stay.